SebasYa/Truco/README.md

 - **Score Tracking**: Keep track of scores for each team.
 - **User-Friendly Interface**: Simple and clean design for easy use.
-- **Customizable Settings**: Adjust game settings according to your preferences.

 ## Installation